null-machine/oop-crash-course/Agenda.md

 ### DSC Review Session Two
 - object oriented programming crash course
 - prerequisites: methods, conditionals, loops (functional programming basics)
-- goal is to get everyone to a point where everyone knows enough to study on their own
+- goal is to get everyone to a point they can focus on problem solving instead of stumbling over oop (or at least to a point where they can study on their own without backtracking too much)
-- if you're confident with lab ten, this crash course will probably be beneath you
+- if you're confident with lab ten, this crash course will likely be beneath you

 ### Crash Course Breakdown
 1. Classes